graelo/si-scale/README.md

 | `bibytes()`  | `"{}"`    | `UnitAndAbove`    | B1024 | `_`       | `1.234_567 MiB`        |
 | `bibytes1()` | `"{:.1}"` | `UnitAndAbove`    | B1024 | none      | `1.2 GiB`              |

-- The prefix constraint `UnitOnly` means the provided value won't be
-scaled: if you provide a value larger than 1000, say 1234, it will be printed as 1234.
+- The prefix constraint reduces the possible scales for a value (it is "unit" like in 1, not like in units of measurements).
+For instance, `UnitOnly` means the provided value won't be scaled: if you provide a value larger than 1000, say 1234, it will be printed as 1234.
+The `UnitAndBelow` constraint means the provided value won't use upper scales such as kilo, Mega, Tera, etc, but a small value will be scaled: 16 µs could be displayed, but not 16 Gs.
 - Base B1000 means 1k = 1000, the base B1024 means 1k = 1024
-- Groupings refer to "thousands groupings"; the provided char will be used (for instance 1234 is displayed as 1_234), if none, the value is displayed 1234.
+- Groupings refer to "thousands groupings"; the provided char will be used (for instance 1234 is displayed as 1\_234), if none, the value is displayed 1234.
-- The mantissa format string acts only upon the mantissa: `"{}"` will display the value with all its digits or no digits if it is round, and `"{:.3}"` for instance will always display one decimal.
+- The mantissa format string only acts on the mantissa: `"{}"` will display the value with all its digits or no digits if it is round, and `"{:.1}"` for instance will always display one decimal.

 ## Custom helper functions